Significant-Gravitas/AutoGPT/README.md

 ## 💾 Installation

-To install Auto-GPT, follow these steps:
+To install Multi-GPT, follow these steps:

 1. Make sure you have all the **requirements** listed above, if not, install/get them